 How to Choose a Dawn Simulator?

 You’ve got lots of light therapy alarm clocks to choose from, with different features, elements and of course – Prices.
-Through my research, the 3 best dawn simulators are:
+Through my research, the 3 best dawn simulators in 2014 are:

-It simulates both dusk and dawn, so you can use it as a natural way to fall asleep better and wake up gradually, feeling energized and calm.
+The Philips attractively designed wake up light (LED light) simulates both dusk and dawn, so you can use it as a natural way to fall asleep easily and wake up gradually, feeling energized and calm – Through re-setting your sleep cycles naturally.

 Price – The price is a bit alarming (pun intended), but the prices for all dawn simulators are about the same.
-Some people would find it worth every penny and it seems like a high quality product that won’t break down fast.
+Most users find it worth every penny and it seems like a high quality product that won’t break down fast.

-You can see Amazon’s today’s special price Here.
+You can see Amazon’s today’s special price (20% discount right now) HERE.

 Downsides: It will probably take you a few days to figure out the light intensity you want to wake up to and the sound that you prefer waking up to (my favorite is definitely the chirping birds).
-The price is high but all in all the benefits it make it worth it in my personal opinion.
+The price is a bit on the high but all in all the benefits it make it worth it in my personal opinion.

 If you want to know more, you can see a big bunch of user reviews for it on Amazon.